alexandriaproject-io/llm-inference/docs/llm-llama-cpp-windows.md

 ## Setup llm-inference using LLAMA-CPP
 This is a short guide to setup llm-inference project to run on your Linux machine using [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) package.

+>`NOTE: Python 3.12 breaks torch instllation.
+Please use Python 3.10`

-## Setup llm-inference using CPU on windows
+### Setup llm-inference using CPU on windows
 This is a short guide to setup llm-inference project to run on your Windows machine using CPU.

 - **Install Windows build tools from:** \